 According to Haxton, "I had no choice but to do it on my own.
 My last co-author was a brilliant paranormal writer who completely broke down when the curse followed him home and manifested in him, his kids, and his house.
 Once he sent back all the material I gave him and stopped working on the book, everything returned to normal.
 He still refuses to speak of it."

 Left on his own, Haxton found a mentor, Giles Fowler.
 "We worked on the book for about seven months.
 Then I had several rabbis as reviewers," he explains.
 "I feel confident it will be a good read.
 It has the whole collection of events from my first hearing of this odd artifact until the day my manuscript went to the publisher."

 A film was also made based on the Dybbuk Box called The Possession.
 Haxton says he never wanted the film to be made about the box.

 "When I was approached by the producer's lawyer, I firmly said, 'No!
 No thank you,'" Haxton says.
 "Trust me, that does not work with Hollywood film lawyers.
 After some heavy coercion, I relented.
 I signed a legal contract seven years ago - that is how long Hollywood has had its eye on the box.
 The film is called The Possession, and I am listed as a production consultant."

 Response to Attention

-What the future holds for Jason Haxton and this mysterious box remains to be seen.
-The one thing you should take away from this story is that people should always be extremely careful when interacting with any object, or any "thing," that produces paranormal activity.
+After years with the Dybbuk Box, Haxton decided it was time for a break from the events that plagued his life because he owned it.
+With that, he sold it to Ghost Adventures star Zak Bagans, who now keeps the box in his haunted museum in Las Vegas, Nevada.
+Perhaps the one thing you should take away from this story is that people should always be extremely careful when interacting with any object, or any "thing," that produces paranormal activity.
 Never let curiosity override your better judgment.